Basic LED Soldering

 1. Secure the LED

-2. Prepare the Wire
+2. Prepare the Join

-3. Heat the Solder Joint
+3. Heat the Join

-Apply your hot soldering iron to the joint for approximately five seconds.
+Apply your hot soldering iron to the leg of the LED for approximately five seconds, as shown below.
 Your solder will flow much better if both components are pre-heated.
 Again, do not solder above the tags as you may damage the LED.
-Additionally, most manufacturers will specify a heat tolerance for the LED during soldering (often on their websites).
+Additionally, most manufacturers will specify a heat tolerance for the LED during soldering (often on their websites or in the LED specifications).
 Do not set your soldering iron above this temperature.
 If no temperature is specified then set your soldering iron to around 300°C just to be safe.
 Having said that, heat damage to LEDs can only come from prolonged exposure, so as long as you’re fairly quick when soldering you shouldn’t have a problem.

 4. Apply Solder